 In fact, this historical accident of a blend was a natural fit as the funky wildness of Mokha blends nicely with the brighter cleaner Javanese bean.

-Yemen coffees are dry-processed wild coffees, raised traditionally without chemicals, that with a brave palate, you just might fall in love with.
+Arabian Yemen Mocha coffees are dry-processed wild coffees, raised traditionally without chemicals, that with a brave palate, you just might fall in love with.
 By all means, take a swig of this brew!

 Geographic Coordinates: 15 00 N, 48 00 E

 Ethnic Groups: predominantly Arab; but also Afro-Arab, South Asians, Europeans

 Wet Processed: NA

 Introduced: At least by the 6th Century from across the Red sea and Gulf of Aden.
 From most accounts, Yemen was the first place of cultivation of coffee.
 (Ethiopia being it's home)

 If you would like to experience this amazing coffee for yourself, fresh roasted and shipped right to your front door, please go to: